seqeralabs/wave/docs/cli/build-freeze.md

 - You created a Seqera Platform access token.
 - You specified the destination container registry credentials in Seqera Platform.
-- Optional: You defined the `TOWER_TOKEN` environment variable.
+- Optional: You defined the `TOWER_ACCESS_TOKEN` environment variable.

 ## Related CLI arguments